abelperezok/aws-serverless-netcore/netcore3.1/part-11/README.md

 The only resource used is the DynamoDB table, so to clean up, the only step consists of deleting the table by using the ```delete-table``` command.

-Optionally this can be followed by another wait command, this time until the table doesn't exist any more.
+Optionally it can be followed by another wait command, this time until the table doesn't exist any more.

 ```shell
 $ aws dynamodb delete-table --table-name $TABLE_NAME